warren-bank/mirror-XMail-mail-server/Readme.txt

 	[AllowSmtpETRN]
 	Enable the use of ETRN SMTP command.
 This flag may be forced by SMTP authentication.

+	[SmtpMinDiskSpace]
+	Minimum disk space ( in Kb ) that is requested before accepting an SMTP connection.

+	[SmtpMinVirtMemSpace]
+	Minimum virtual memory ( in Kb ) that is requested before accepting an SMTP connection.

+	[Pop3MinVirtMemSpace]
+	Minimum virtual memory ( in Kb ) that is requested before accepting a POP3 connection.

 	[Pop3SyncErrorAccount]
 	This defines the email account ( MUST be handled locally ) that will receive all